blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=5REWHALVDECPERCSTAKE -ac_supply=1 -ac_reward=50000000000 -ac_halving=2000 -ac_decay=25000000 -ac_perc=1000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50``

-1 coin premine

-500 coin block reward

-Block reward decreases by 75% every 2000 blocks.

-Chain adjusts difficulty so 50% of blocks are proof of stake, 50% proof of work.

-The pubkey address receives an additional 1% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 5 coins(1% of 500 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive 1.25 coins for every mined block.(1% of 125 block reward)
+A 1-coin pre-mine, a 500-coin block reward, the block reward decreases by 75% every 2000 blocks, and the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
+The pubkey address receives an additional 1% above the block reward for each mined block.
+For example, before the first halving, the pubkey address will receive 5 coins (1% of 500 coin block reward) for every mined block.
+After the first halving, the pubkey address will receive 1.25 coins for every mined block (1% of 125 block reward).

-Pubkey address receives an additional 1% for every transaction made on the chain.
-For example, if a transaction sends 100 coins, an additional 1 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+The pubkey address receives an additional 1% for every transaction made on the chain.
+For example, if a transaction sends 100 coins, an additional 1 coin is created and sent to the pubkey address.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.

 ac_reward ac_halving ac_end ac_perc ac_pubkey ac_staked
 =======================================================

 ``./komodod -ac_name=5REWHALVENDPERCSTAKE -ac_supply=100 -ac_reward=100000000 -ac_halving=20000 -ac_end=100000 -ac_perc=1000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=90``

-100 coin premine

-1 coin block reward

-Block reward decreases by 50% every 20000 blocks.

-Block reward ends at block 100000.

-Chain adjusts difficulty so 90% of blocks are proof of stake, 10% proof of work.
+A 100-coin pre-mine, a 1-coin block reward, the block reward decreases by 50% every 20000 blocks, the block reward ends at block 100000, and chain adjusts difficulty so 90% of blocks are mined via PoS, 10% via PoW.

-The pubkey address receives an additional 1% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 0.01 coin(1% of 1 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive 0.005 coin for every mined block.(1% of 0.5 block reward)
+The pubkey address receives an additional 1% above the block reward for each mined block.
+For example, before the first halving, the pubkey address will receive 0.01 coin (1% of the 1-coin block reward) for every mined block.
+After the first halving, the pubkey address will receive 0.005-coin for every mined block.
+(1% of 0.5 block reward)

-Pubkey address receives an additional 1% for every transaction made on the chain.
+The pubkey address receives an additional 1% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, 1 additional coin is created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.